 What is the pension lifetime allowance?

-The pension lifetime allowance (LTA) is the total amount an individual can save into pensions over the course of their lifetime – before a tax penalty is due.
-The allowance applies to all the pensions you have but not your state pension.
+The pension lifetime allowance (LTA) was the total amount an individual could save into pensions over the course of their lifetime – before a tax penalty was due.
+The allowance applied to all personal, private or workplace pensions but not your state pension.

-This is true even if the reason that you exceed the allowance is that your pension investments have performed well.
+The limit also applied if the reason you exceeded the allowance was that your pension investments had performed well.

-This means savers will be able to build up as much as they want in their pension pots and enjoy extra tax relief.
-They will not need to worry anymore that good investment growth, extra pension contributions or working longer or doing overtime could potentially cause them to exceed the lifetime allowance and be slapped with a tax fine of up to 55%.
+This means savers can build up as much as they want in their pension pots and enjoy extra tax relief.
+They don't need to worry anymore that good investment growth, extra pension contributions or working longer or doing overtime could potentially cause them to exceed the lifetime allowance and be slapped with a tax fine of up to 55%.

-The government published draft regulations to abolish the lifetime allowance in Autumn Statement in November last year.
+The government published draft regulations to abolish the lifetime allowance in the Autumn Statement in November last year, and it was scrapped in April 2024.

-It predicts that changes to the lifetime allowance and the annual allowance on pension contributions "will increase employment by around 15,000 in 2027 to 2028, by removing some financial disincentives to continuing in employment for those with large pension pots".
+The Treasury predicted that changes to the lifetime allowance and the annual allowance on pension contributions would "increase employment by around 15,000 in 2027 to 2028, by removing some financial disincentives to continuing in employment for those with large pension pots".

-Note that the rest of this article refers to how the lifetime allowance worked prior to April 2023.
-The government has now removed the lifetime allowance charge, effectively rendering the allowance meaningless, and will completely abolish the allowance in April 2024.
+Note that the rest of this article refers to how the lifetime allowance worked prior to April 2023, before it was axed.

 If you fully withdraw your pension as a lump sum, 55% tax is due on the excess over the lifetime allowance and is deducted immediately when it is paid out.
 If you take your retirement pot as pension income, 25% is due immediately, then any future pension withdrawals are taxed as income.